 According to the light pollution map of Buffalo, Hamburg is right on the cusp of the dense light that’s centered around the city, so it’s a pretty good stargazing option if you’re looking to stay a little closer to home.
 Enjoy the landscape of Eighteen Mile Creek Park while the sun sets, and you’ll have a front row seat for the starry skies to come.

-The Penn Dixie Site also frequently holds stargazing events in Hamburg, though they’re on pause at the moment due to COVID-19.
+The Penn Dixie Site also frequently holds stargazing events in Hamburg – check it out!

 Often described as “one of Western New York’s best kept secrets,” the Iroquois National Wildlife Refuge is located just south of Medina and spans over a whopping 10,000 acres of land.
 With wildlife conservation at the forefront of the park’s efforts, visitors can enjoy hiking, fishing, and bird watching during the day, and stay for some exceptional stargazing in the open fields at night.